Here’s the full list of fields you can add when you create a form.

 An image.
 Upload it from your computer or add an image By URL.

-Any image you upload uses storage.
+When uploading images, there are no restrictions on file type or size, but any image you upload uses storage.
 You can track your storage limit and change your plan or add-ons if you need more storage.

 Video (Pro, Business and Enterprise plans)